Nursing & Healthcare Innovation, PhD

 On admission, we ask students to work only part time, if at all, to maximize their chances of success.
 Based on our previous experience, the most successful students focus strongly on their program of study, with work taking a secondary place.
-Students who choose to work full-time after admission are at high risk for academic problems and program drop-out.
+Students who choose to work full-time after admission are often at higher risk for academic problems and program dropout.

 5. Is the program on-site or online?

-The program is a hybrid of on-site immersions, distance coursework, and on-campus requirements (e.g. dissertation defense).
+The program is a hybrid of on-site immersions, distance coursework, and on-campus requirements (e.g., dissertation defense).
 Students meet on on-campus for the first week of the fall and spring semesters.
-For the remainder of the semester, the courses are held on a set day and time each week, and students must be available to attend on-site or login in for the live course.
-The distance format is very similar to a webinar.
+For the remainder of the semester, the courses are held on a set day and time each week, and students must be available to attend on-site or login for the live course.

 6. What is the purpose and nature of the Doctor of Philosophy (PhD) program?

-The PhD degree is designed for persons who wish to pursue careers as leaders in health policy, education and research, consistent with scientific and academic roles.
+The PhD degree is designed for persons who wish to pursue careers as leaders in health research, education, and policy, consistent with scientific and academic roles.

 7. Why choose ASU Edson College of Nursing and Health Innovation?

 The Edson College of Nursing and Health Innovation has a long history of excellence in education, research, practice, and leadership.
 Our faculty are widely recognized as scholars and researchers – and they will be your teachers and mentors.

 8. How long does it take to complete the PhD program?